Brown Butter Snickerdoodles are kicked up a notch with the addition of nutty, toasty flavor of browned butter.

 Just follow the Rafflecopter prompts below to enter.
 And make sure to check out Tina’s blog and bid on some of the great baked goods…all to help those who have lost so much.
 Thank you.

-- 1 cup butter,cooked till browned, then cooled to room temperature
+- 1 cup butter, cooked until browned with a nutty aroma, then cooled to room temperature

 - 2 eggs

 - 2 teaspoons cream of tartar

 - Dash of salt